thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 *So this is how Facebook AI put captions on the photos uploaded to the site?*

 Yep.
 Take Google Translate as another example.
-Linear Algebra is used to represent the changes of the perspective that turn one sentence in one language to another.
+Linear Algebra is used to represent the changes of perspective that turn one sentence in one language to another.

 <center class='js'>
 <svg width="630" height="150" id="svg_translation_perspective"></svg>